MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-deep-links.md

 contributors:
   - mkaur-msft
 ---
-# Using deep links with wrapped mobile apps
+# Use deep links with wrapped mobile apps

 Deep links let users move from one application to another on computers and mobile devices.
 For example, a mobile app can deep link to Facebook to sign in.
 Deep linking an email address could open an email app to allow users to start composing a message.
 A website could use a deep link to an app store to start download for a specfic mobile app.